 Day 1: explore Christchurch

 We landed in Christchurch, the biggest city on the South Island, on an early morning flight from Wellington.
 We had our car hire for our road trip already booked for the next day via rentalcars.com.
-Allowing a day before collection will afford you some time to look around the city and make some preparations for the road.

-Christchurch is a fascinating city to explore for a day or two, even if you just stroll around.
-Sadly, it still bears many of the scars of the 2011 earthquake that ravaged the place.
 Cracked buildings and flat open spaces linger as a tender reminder of the horrific event, with pop-up buildings, storage-container shopping malls and cardboard cathedrals signs of a city slowly rebuilding.
 We enjoyed absorbing the city at our own pace.

 You can book an all day tram pass to explore the city at your leisure using the city’s restored heritage trams.
-Alternatively, a fun way to see the city is by taking a 2.5 hour Christchurch bike tour.
+You could also take a Christchurch free walking tour for a great quick introduction to the sights and culture of the city.

 These are some more ways you can spend a free day in Christchurch: